SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

       </div>
 <!-- End of container -->
 ```
-The main tag contains two id's one set to "marketplace" which will be used later on in our javascript code to target and render the seeds from the smart contract, while the other set to "purchasedProduct" which we will also use later in our javascript code to render seeds that is being purchased by us.
+The main tag contains two id's one set to "marketplace" which will be used later on in our javascript code to target and render the seeds listed on the blockchain.
+While the other is set to "purchasedProduct" which we would also use later in our javascript code to render seeds that is being purchased by the user.

 up next is creating our first modal.
-This modal is used to show the full details of a particular seed. below is the code.
+This modal is used to show the full details of a particular seed when a the user clicks the `view More Details` button of a listed seed.
+The `modal-body` has an id of `modalHeader` the id is what we will use to render the template that will be coming from our Javascript file.
+Below is the code:

 ```html
 <!-- start of modal that shows seed details -->